awsdocs/amazon-s3-userguide/doc_source/storage-lens-optimize-storage.md

 ### Step 3: Add a lifecycle rule to delete incomplete multipart uploads after 7 days<a name="locate-incomplete-mpu-step3"></a>

 To automatically manage incomplete multipart uploads, you can use the S3 console to create a lifecycle configuration to expire incomplete multipart upload bytes from a bucket after a specified number of days\.
-For more information, see [Configuring a bucket lifecycle configuration to abort incomplete multipart uploads](mpu-abort-incomplete-mpu-lifecycle-config.md)\.
+For more information, see [Configuring a bucket lifecycle configuration to delete incomplete multipart uploads](mpu-abort-incomplete-mpu-lifecycle-config.md)\.

 ## Reduce the number of noncurrent versions retained<a name="reduce-noncurrent-versions-retained"></a>